TerryMXJ/doc-generate/README.md

-# Document Generator
+# OpenAPIDocGen2 Backend
 [![DOI](https://zenodo.org/badge/275757098.svg)](https://zenodo.org/badge/latestdoi/275757098)

-This is a document generator backend which built by Flask.
-The goal is to build an automated system that can create on-demand developer documentation for a Java class.
+This is backend source code of OpenAPIDocGen2 .
+OpenAPIDocGen2 is a tool that generates on-demand class documentation based source code and documentation analysis.
+For a given class, OpenAPI- DocGen2 generates a combined documentation for it, which includes functionality descriptions, directives, domain concepts, usage examples, class/method roles, key methods, relevant classes/methods, characteristics and concepts classification, and usage scenarios.
+This Project has been accepted to the ICSME 2020 DocGen2 Tool Demo track.

 ## Getting Started